rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     b. run the command “cd ~/.ssh && cat - >> authorized_keys && chmod 600 authorized_keys” as the user ying on serverPR.

     !!!
 Note

         The purpose of the previous complicated looking command is to copy and append the contents of your public-key file to the “/home/ying/.ssh/authorized_keys” on serverPR and give it the correct permissions.

     !!!
 Tip

-        You can use the ssh-copy-id utility to easily and more gracefully setup public/private key authentication between systems. ssh-copy-id is a script that uses ssh to log into a remote machine (presumably initially using a login password.
+        You can use the `ssh-copy-id` utility to easily and more gracefully setup public/private key authentication between systems. `ssh-copy-id` is a script that uses `ssh` to log into a remote machine (presumably initially using a login password.
         It assembles a list of one or more fingerprints (as described below) and tries to log in with each key, to see if any of them are already installed.
-It then assembles a list of those that failed to log in, and using ssh, enables logins with those keys on the remote system.
+It then assembles a list of those that failed to log in, and using `ssh`, enables logins with those keys on the remote system.
 By default it adds the keys by appending them to the remote user's ~/.ssh/authorized_keys (creating the file, and directory, if necessary).

 4. After you have added your public-key to the authorized_keys file on the remote system.
 Attempt to login to serverPR as ying via ssh.
 Type:

     ```